florian-huber/weather_prediction_dataset/README.md

 air temperature and precipitation series for the European Climate Assessment.
 Int.
 J. of Climatol., 22, 1441-1453.
 Data and metadata available at http://www.ecad.eu
-- Florian Huber, Dafne van Kuppevelt, Peter Steinbach, Colin Sauze, Yang Liu, Berend Weel, "Will the sun shine? – An accessible datasetfor teaching machine learning and deep learning", DOI TO BE ADDED!
+- Florian Huber, Dafne van Kuppevelt, Peter Steinbach, Colin Sauze, Yang Liu, Berend Weel, "Will the sun shine? – An accessible dataset for teaching machine learning and deep learning", DOI TO BE ADDED!

 ## Map of the locations of the 18 weather stations from which data was collected